 “He reserveth unto us the appointed weeks of the harvest”: Which was reckoned by weeks, because of the seven weeks between the Passover and Pentecost.
 The barley harvest began at the former, and the wheat harvest at the latter, called the feast of weeks (Exodus 34:22).
 And these were appointed of God, the harvest itself (Gen. 8:22), and the weeks in which it was gathered in (Lev.
 23:15).
 And these appointments and promises the Lord carefully observed, and faithfully kept.

 It is God that gives rain to make our crops grow.
 Without rain, crops die.
 Rain, as is spoken of above, can also symbolize the Spirit which is poured out on mankind as a blessing from God.
 To get the full impact of the latter rain of the Spirit read Joel chapter 2 beginning with verse 23.
 It is God who sets the time to plant and the time to reap.
 The end of the Gentile age is spoken of as the time of harvest.
 There will come a time when God will separate His wheat from the stubble.
 There is a harvest time.
 There were seven weeks between the Passover and the wheat harvest (feast of weeks), which is Pentecost.

 Jeremiah 5:25 “Your iniquities have turned away these [things], and your sins have withholden good [things] from you.”

-Whereas of late years rain was withheld from them in common, and they had not the former or latter rain in its season.
+Whereas of late, rain had been withheld from them in common, and they had not the former or latter rain in its season.
 Nor the appointed weeks of the harvest, and so their land was barren, and famine ensued.
 This was to be ascribed, not to the want of goodness and faithfulness in God, but to their own iniquities.
 These mercies were kept back from them in order to humble them, and bring them to a sense of their sins, and an acknowledgment of them.

 “And your sins have withholden good things from you”: As rain from heaven, and fruitful seasons.
 And had also brought many evil things upon them; for more is understood than is expressed.